OGOSecurity/terraform-provider-ogo/docs/resources/shield_site.md

 subcategory: ""
 description: |-
   Resource site can be used to create, update or delete site configuration in Ogo Dashboard.
-  This resource allowed to managed all site settings.
+  !> This resource allowed to manage all site settings.
 ---

 # ogo_shield_site (Resource)

 Resource *site* can be used to create, update or delete site configuration in Ogo Dashboard.

-This resource allowed to managed all site settings.
+!> This resource allowed to manage all site settings.

 ## Example Usage